-That’s why we built UserTesting.com — we wanted to bridge the gap between no user testing and expensive user testing.
+That’s why we built UserTesting — we wanted to bridge the gap between no user testing and expensive user testing.

-Who uses UserTesting.com?
+Who uses UserTesting?
 Anyone who is responsible for improving–and increasing the conversion rate of–websites or web apps.

-So UserTesting.com solved a pain point that he had.
+So he started UserTesting on the side to solve a pain point that he had.
 And he was fortunate it's a pain point that others have.

 Darrell Benatar, a serial entrepreneur, founded Surprise.com in 1999 and hired Dave.
 Darrell was not a believer in usability testing until he saw Dave doing it.
 He was shocked at the problems people were having with things that he’d always assumed worked fine.
 So he began doing user testing for all Surprise.com redesigns.
 Since then, Surprise.com was selected by Time magazine as one of the “50 Best Websites.”
 Seeing its effectiveness on his site, he’s decided to make it easy for other website owners to do user testing.